Primo Water Dispensers are a great way to ensure you get clean and filtered water without having to lug around heavy cases of water bottles.

 If these steps don’t help, call a technician for assistance.

-Additionally, you may want to check the float valve on top of your machine.
+You may want to check the float valve on top of your machine.
 If this valve is stuck shut, nothing will come out.

 To fix this problem, ensure that no foreign objects (such as coins or paper clips) are stuck there.
 Then gently rock back and forth on the valve until it opens again.